The Hub 2.0 DNS Manager makes it easy to manage DNS records right from the Hub control panel.

 13.2 Domains OverviewCopy chapter anchor to clipboard

-If a domain is already connected to the Hub domain manager, the Domain will be listed on the DNS screen.
+If a domain is already connected to the Hub domain manager, the Domain will be listed in the DNS Manager.

 If a domain was added but has not propagated or the nameservers were not connected yet, the Pending nameserver setup notification will display.

-Clicking the settings icon (three dots) opens the DNS manager and configuration menu:
+Clicking the settings icon (three dots) opens the DNS management and configuration menu:

 - Recheck DNS – checks if the domain is properly connected to the nameservers.